 Insulin stability, in particular, is associated with low potassium levels and is a recognized culprit of liver disease.

-Studies have compressed the link between potassium and liver disease, noting that low serum potassium levels are associated with an enhanced prevalence of nonalcoholic fatty liver disorder.
+Studies have compressed the link between potassium and liver disease, noting that low serum potassium levels are associated with an enhanced prevalence of the nonalcoholic fatty liver disorder.

 A regular diet rich in fruits and vegetables can merely supply you with a right amount of potassium.
 Bananas, avocados, potatoes, and tomatoes are all unique sources that should be staples of a liver-healthy regimen.